-The push button age is gone and the app age is upon us.
-Now, we can summon food, cars, and even a potential intimate rendezvous with a simple swipe of the finger.
-A bank in Poland is embracing our on-demand lifestyles now be going to the next level, offering its users the ability to order the delivery of money.
+Now we can summon food, cars, and even an intimate rendezvous with a simple swipe of the finger.
+One bank in Poland is embracing this on-demand lifestyle and taking it to the next level, offering its users the ability to order the delivery of money.

 It might sound like something concocted for those too lazy to hoof it a few blocks, but the real purpose behind the service is to benefit Polish entrepreneurs and business operators.
-As many as 80% of the people surveyed say that they make nightly cash deposits, with half of them doing so after dark.
-Anyone having to make that after-hours trip to the bank deposit slot knows how its a hassle at best and dangerous at worse.
+One survey revealed that as many as 80 percent of people make nightly cash deposits, with half of them doing so after dark.
+Anyone making that after-hours trip to the deposit slot knows its a hassle at best and dangerous at worse.

 This saves them the time and effort of making an extra journey, allowing them to focus on their business.
 If the program proves popular, it will expand throughout Poland and possibly even be mimicked by other institutions across Europe.

 We like the idea of Idea Bank employing the modern looking, all-electric BMW i3.
-It adds a look of legitimacy to the project and doesn’t add to the carbon footprint of the city.
+It adds a look of legitimacy to the project and doesn’t add to the city’s carbon footprint.
 Having someone pull up in a Dacia Sandero claiming to be from the bank would raise a few eyebrows.

 We’re wary about them becoming the McDonald’s Happy Meal for car jackers, though.
 It may be some time before something like this manifests here in the states (if at all), but we’ll be wishing it did next time we’re on the prowl for that 2 a.m. post-bar kebab, and we’re only carrying credit.